Agave decipiens: Distribution and habitat

-Agave decipiens is endemic to Florida.
-It grows on hummocks in the Everglades and other marshy areas very close to sea level.
+Agave decipiens is endemic to southern peninsular Florida, where it grows on shell middens, maritime hammocks, rockland hammocks, and coastal rock barrens.
+It also grows on hummocks in the Everglades and other marshy areas very close to sea level.
 It is cultivated as an ornamental in other regions.
 The species is reported naturalized in Spain, India, Pakistan, and South Africa.

+Conservation

+Being found natively in coastal uplands in southern peninsular Florida, this species faces a variety of threats stemming from this degree of rather narrow endemism.
+Its primary threat is habitat loss as these landscapes it calls home have been destroyed for commercial and residential development.
+Additional threats to its long-term survival include sea level rise, storm surge, and out-competition from infestations of invasive plants.